gitforwork2/gitforwork.github.io/_posts/2015-10-10-i140-foia-form-g-639-instruction.md

 comments: false
 description: Instruction to fill form g-639 to request approved I140
 ---
+[Part 1](http://greenmirage.com/posts/request-i140-via-foia/) of this blog gives an overview of FOIA.
-This post contains information about how to fill the form G-639.
+This post contains information about how to fill the form [G-639](http://www.uscis.gov/sites/default/files/files/form/g-639.pdf).
  Get a sample form [here].

 ###The form asks about "Description of Record Requested" -- which one should I check complete alien file (A-file) or other?
 * * *